David-OConnor/stm32-hal/README.md

 ## Errata

-- U[s]ART (serial) isn't implemented outside L4
+- DMA and CAN unimplemented
-- DMA and CAN aren't implemented
+- USART synchronous moude unimplemented
 - H7 clocks are missing advanced features
 - PWM input unimplemented
 - SPI unimplemented for H7
 - CRC unimplemented for L5, F4, G0, and G4
-- Low power timers (LPTIM) are not implemented
+- Low power timers (LPTIM) unimplemented
 - Timer 15 can't set PSC on L5 due to a PAC error that's now fixed upstream on GH
 - ADC is unimplemented on F4
-- ADC 3 and 4 are unimplemented on G4.
+- ADC 3 and 4 unimplemented on G4.
 ADC3 is unimplemented on H7
 - Some timer implementations are missing
 - Low power modes beyond sleep and cstop aren't implemented for H7
 - Waiting on U5 PAC before implementing